Walt Disney Treasures: Overview

 Most of the sets are available in Europe (Region 2) except The Mickey Mouse Club Presents: Annette; The Complete First and Second Seasons of Zorro; Dr. Syn: The Scarecrow of Romney Marsh; The Chronological Donald Volume Four; Disneyland: Secrets; Stories and Magic; Your Host, Walt Disney; The Complete Pluto Volume Two; Elfego Baca and the Swamp Fox; The Hardy Boys: The Mystery of the Applegate Treasure; The Adventures of Spin & Marty (The Mickey Mouse Club); More Silly Symphonies; Disney Rarities: Celebrated Shorts: 1920s–1960s; Davy Crockett; Tomorrowland; Disneyland U.S.A and On the Front Lines.
 In Japan, more of the sets were produced for the Japanese market in Region 2, along with sets that are available in Europe: The Chronological Donald Volume Four, The Complete Pluto Volume Two, Disney Rarities: Celebrated Shorts: 1920s–1960s, Disneyland: Secrets, Stories and Magic and More Silly Symphonies.
 In Brazil, only five Walt Disney Treasures sets have been released: the two Mickey Mouse in Living Color volumes, Silly Symphonies, The Chronological Donald, Volume One, and The Adventures of Oswald the Lucky Rabbit, with those releases (with the exception of Oswald) also being released in Mexico.
 In Australia and New Zealand (Region 4) four sets were made available; the two Mickey Mouse in Living Color volumes, Silly Symphonies and The Chronological Donald, Volume One.
 The Mickey Mouse cartoon Runaway Brain is available on the Walt Disney Treasures: Mickey Mouse in Living Color: Volume 2 sets in France, Brazil, Mexico, Japan and Australia.
 These are the only internationally released sets featuring the cartoon.

+Each set contains two discs.
+The general theme of the Walt Disney Treasures line was to release content Walt Disney was personally involved with that was not directly tied to a feature film, though this was not strictly followed.
+While early waves featured the same introduction video by Leonard Maltin, later set featured a unique introduction for each disc, with Maltin describing the material on the specific disc.
+The presentation of the content changed greatly as waves kept being produced.
+Early sets had a custom user interface for each disc, with no standard menu navigation.
+This strategy was phased out in favor of a more standardized design of content being ordered both chronologically and alphabetically, or by episode order.
+Commentary tracks and other versions were available next to the content itself.
+Bonus features were in a dedicated menu, as well as some sets featuring a "From the Vault" menu containing content deemed inappropriate by today's standards.
+Early sets also contained Easter eggs, where content is hidden and only accessible through navigating a menu a specific way.
+These were phased out due to negative feedback.
+Early sets also contained a "Leonard's Picks" section, but these were simply another way to access certain pieces of content and were dropped due to redundancy.